AI Assistant (Legacy) in Adobe Experience Platform

 Operational insights operational-insights

-Operational insights refer to answers AI Assistant generates about your meta data objects (attributes, audiences, dataflows, datasets, destinations, journeys, schemas, and sources), including counts, lookups, and lineage impact.
+Operational insights refer to answers AI Assistant (Legacy) generates about your meta data objects (attributes, audiences, dataflows, datasets, destinations, journeys, schemas, and sources), including counts, lookups, and lineage impact.
 It does not look at any data within the sandbox.

 • How many datasets do I have?